tbellembois/gochimitheque/README.md

 # Chimithèque

-Chimithèque is an open source chemical product management application started by the ENS-Lyon (France) and co-developped with the Université Clermont-Auvergne (France).
-It is written in Golang.
+Chimithèque is an open source *chemical product management* application started by the ENS-Lyon (France) and co-developped with the Université Clermont-Auvergne (France).
+It is written in *Golang*.

 *projet leader*: Delphine Pitrat (delphine[dot]pitrat[at]ens-lyon[dot]fr)

 The project has started in 2015 and has moved to Github in 2017.

 Main goals:
-- simplicity: do one think (stores products) but do it well
+- *simplicity*: do one think (stores products) but do it well
-- security: provide a global listing of the chemicals products storages
+- *security*: provide a global listing of the chemicals products storages
-- cost/ecology: borrow a product before ordering a new one
+- *cost/ecology*: share products to avoid waste

 ![screenshot](screenshot.png)